ysBach/NICpolpy/README.md

 * **Memory < 100 MB** for processing
 * **Speed = 100 ± 10 frames/second**
 * CPU load = **20-30 %**
+* You don't even have to provide dark/flat (you can if you wish), because I inherited the flat(2018-05-07) and dark(2019-10-22) to the package itself, as well as bad pixel mask.
 * Example code for image preprocessing & photometry : [here](example/preproc_and_phot.py).

 (Tested on MBP 2018 15" 2.6 GHz i7)